Open-EO/openeo-r-backend/README.md

 install_github(repo="Open-EO/openeo-r-backend",ref="master")
 ```

-The package contains a set of example data in `inst/extdata`, so it might take some more time to install as usual.
-The data can be found in the packages install directory under `/extdata`
+When the back-end is started the first time or if the demo data is not present it will be downloaded from an external source.
+The demo data set contains two small spatio-temporal raster data sets.
+One is a NDVI raster time series calculated from Landsat-8 and the other one is a small spatial subset of Sentinel-2 data.

 ## Getting Started
-After loading the package an object call `createServerInstance()` to create the _openeo.server_ object.
-The variable and object is important and should not be renamed or removed in any case, because otherwise the server won't work.
-The object itself, however, can be configured further.
-With the parameters `data.path` and `workspaces.path` you configure where to look for
-the example data sets provided by this package and where to store newly created users, their data and jobs.

-As with versions > 0.2.0 the data was removed from the GitHub repository and was stored externally.
-When loading the demo data the data will be downloaded, so please make sure to have an internet connection and be aware about eventual internet costs.
-You can specify where the data shall be stored with `openeo.server$data.path`.
-As a default it will store the data in the subfolder `data` in `openeo.server$workspaces.path`.
+After loading the package, you can create a server object by calling `createServerInstance()`.
+The server object is directly available as `openeo.server` in the global environment (`.GlobalEnv`).
+This object is intended to perform all server relevant tasks like managing references to the server data and processes as well as for starting the server.

+The `openeo.server` can be customly configured by configuring and passing a `ServerConfig` object into the `createServerInstance` function.
+The configuration object has e.g. attributes like `data.path` and `workspace.path` to reference to the demo data or to the folder where the users data and job results are stored.
+As a default the downloaded demo data will be stored in the subfolder `data` under `config$workspaces.path`.

 Note: please remove the '/' suffix from your directory paths.
 If the `workspaces.path` is not set explicitly, then it will assume to look and/or store the created data in the current working directory `getwd()`.